Grant-Archibald-MS/powerfuldev-testing/context/get-started-now.md

 This can seem daunting but the following steps will help you with this process assuming you are using Microsoft Windows as your local operating system.

-These install steps ise [winget](https://learn.microsoft.com/windows/package-manager/winget/#install-winget) for install.
+These install steps use [winget](https://learn.microsoft.com/windows/package-manager/winget/#install-winget) for install.

 ## Ability to Clone Repository